 Is it just us or does it seem like you’re spending more and more money at the grocery store every time you go?
-Before you simply accept the itemized receipt for what it is, here are a few inventive ways to save (and maximize the money you do spend) at your favorite supermarkets.
+Before you simply accept the itemized receipt for what it is, here are a few grocery store perks and inventive ways to save (and maximize the money you do spend) at your favorite supermarkets.

 You’re already familiar with the in-store pros of grocery shopping at TJ’s (free samples! budget-friendly cheeses!), but one of the best ways to get the most bang for your buck is through the generous return policy.
 Say you bought a few frozen entrées in bulk, cooked one for dinner and, ugh, didn’t like the taste.
 No problem, just take the items—opened or not—back for a full refund.